u23529807-oss/git-BFB_Project/README.md

 - Mozilla Firefox 88+
 - Apple Safari 14+

-If charts don’t appear on the Reports page, ensure you’re connected to the internet so Chart.js can load from the CDN.
-To work offline, download Chart.js and update the script path in reports.html.

 ## Optional Backend (Future Expansion)
 While this version runs purely in the browser, it can easily connect to a small backend (e.g., Flask + SQLite) for long-term data storage.